 The beautiful village of Abberley offers the perfect venue for a Wild Food Foraging Course Walk.
-This picturesque area is surrounded with an abundance of wild greens and mushrooms to forage for.
+This picturesque area is surrounded with an abundance of wild greens and mushrooms to discover.

 It is easy to reach from Birmingham, Kidderminster, Droitwich, Bromsgrove, Evesham, and Worcester.